 When I loaded my three-hole-punched pages into a binder and gave them to Peter at the end of the year, I was proud of my work.
 When we met a month later, he told me how much he liked it, too.
 Oh, he had many suggestions for directions I could take to make it a better novel, and though I didn’t agree with all of them, I agreed with most.

 A few week later, I sent the novel (now entitled Both Sides Now) to my agent.
 After she finished reading, we talked.
 She also liked it, but had important suggestions for revision.
 It was, she thought, too quiet.
 Too muted.
 She wanted more emotion, more conflict.
-She wanted bigger blow-ups, with resolutions that weren’t quite so pat.
 I needed to build in more regrets, more wondering about “what if.”
 The stakes weren’t high enough to fully suck a reader in and hold interest.

 And, of course, she was right.
 Peter was right.
 The novel would need serious changes in order to catch the attention of an editor in today’s market.
 And so, I needed to revise.

 But, four months later, I haven’t revised.
 I haven’t even started.